-Key audit matter Audit procedures performed in relation to key audit matters Also, we paid attention to the adequacy of disclosures in Note 3 to the separate financial statements in accordance with the requirements of IAS 36 "Impairment of Assets".
+Key audit matter Audit procedures performed in relation to key audit matters results, where relevant; consideration of the potential impact of reasonably possible changes in key assumptions.
+Also, we paid attention to the adequacy of disclosures in Note 4 to the separate financial statements in accordance with the requirements of IAS 36 "Impairment of Assets".